What is the cost?

 What methods of payment do you accept?

-Tickets can be purchased in advance from www.jonathanweisstours.com with any major credit card.
-Assuming there is space, we can accept cash, travelers checks, company checks and all credit cards day-of.
+Tickets can be purchased in advance from jonathanweisstours.com with any major credit card.
+If there is space, we can accept cash, traveler’s checks, company checks and all credit cards day-of.

 Can I walk to the Garden District from the French Quarter?

-Walking in New Orleans is generally a pleasure, but the Garden District is most easily accessed from the Quarter by the St. Charles streetcar, taxi or Uber/Lyft.
-Please keep in mind that depending on the time of year, it can take longer to get in and out.
+Walking in New Orleans is generally a pleasure, but the Garden District is most easily accessed from the Quarter by the St. Charles streetcar, a taxi or Uber/Lyft.

 What makes your company better than the others?

-Well, I’ve been interviewed and used as a go-to guide, and consultant on A&E, History Channel, Bravo, Travel Channel, Discovery, CMT and others, and have worked with films and television including being the sole consultant for the television series “the Originals.”
-Having had my license and lived in the neighborhood for 15 years, I’m intimate with most of the details of the old city, and have stories and details that most will never know.
-There are virtually no pre-Katrina guides in New Orleans, and I am one of the few.
+I’ve been interviewed and used as a go-to guide and consultant on A&E, History Channel, Bravo, Travel Channel, Discovery, CMT and others.
+I have worked with films and television, including being the sole consultant for the television series The Originals.
+Having had my license and lived in the neighborhood for 15 years, I’m intimate with most of the details of the old city and have stories that most will never know.
+I am one of the few pre-Katrina guides left in New Orleans.

 What’s the difference between the Ghost & the Vampire Tour?
-Does the tour material overlap between tours?
+Does the material overlap between tours?

-The Ghost Tour is specifically about the people of New Orleans – their lives, deaths, why they’re in the buildings and in some cases, why they can never leave.
+The Ghost Tour is specifically about the people of New Orleans.
+We explore their lives, their deaths, why they’re in the buildings and, in some cases, why they can never leave.

-The Vampire Tour is history, legend, local mysteries, murders, old folklore of both the world and the city.
-It’s comprehensive, and not to be mixed with another tour, and thereby watered down.
+The Vampire Tour is comprised of history, legend, local mysteries, murders and old folklore from New Orleans and the entire world.
+It’s comprehensive and not to be mixed with or watered down by another tour.

 Do people jump out at you?

-This city doesn’t need people to jump out at you to thrill or terrify.
+New Orleans doesn’t need people to jump out at you to thrill or terrify!

-I always encourage the taking of pictures anyplace we stop regardless of the tour, and often several.
-When you speak of the past, the dead, their names, the occurrences, it will oftentimes spark their interest and cause them to show up.
-I can’t tell you how often ghost activity is captured on film, and often by accident!
+I always encourage visitors to take pictures any time we stop, regardless of the tour.
+When you speak of the past, the dead, their names and the occurrences, it will often spark their interest and cause them to show up.
+I can’t tell you how often ghost activity is accidentally captured on film!

-Do we go to a cemetery on the Ghost tour and do you have any nighttime cemetery tours ?
+Do we go to a cemetery on the Ghost Tour?
+Do you have any nighttime cemetery tours ?

-Sadly, the cemeteries are shut by 3pm by the city and the Archdiocese, and are not accessible to the Ghost Tours, but ask me for a recommendation, and I can get you booked on the best cemetery tour in the city!
+Sadly, the cemeteries are closed at 3 PM by the city and the Archdiocese and are not accessible to the Ghost Tours.
+Ask me for a recommendation and I can get you booked on the best cemetery tour in the city!